mlavi/hugo/content/draft/shell-command.md

 ---
-tags: ['shell', 'cli', 'mastery', 'bash']
+tags: ['shell', 'cli', 'command', 'bash']
 draft: true
 date: "2020-02-09T14:42:59-06:00"
-title: "Shellmaster: Mastering the Command Line Interface"
+title: "Shell: Commanding the Command Line Interface"
 ---
 Through my years of DOS, Unix, and Linux, I've scraped by just fine with the command line and shell scripting.
-But over the past two years, I've worked to improve my mastery because there's no other place to bootstrap automation.
+But over the past two years, I've worked to improve my command because there's no better place to bootstrap automation.
 So I'm documenting some of my learnings and research goals.
 <!--more-->
 Even when I worked at SGI and started to work with the the DCO: Data Center Operations teams, I thought I'd find the gods of the command line for system administation, and I did to some extent, but it was rare for me to pick up a trick.
 I did find one SysAdmin (Brent) who did software development, and he did expose me to parallel makes and other ideas for automation.